 Make your desk work for you

 Knowing how to organize your desk can save your sanity — let alone time.
-Here are some top tips:
+Here are some suggestions:

 - Customize your method.
 Experiment with different organizational systems to see what works best for you.
 Try out various containers, baskets or drawer organizers.